actions/delete-package-versions/README.md

   # Cannot be used with `num-old-versions-to-delete` and `ignore-versions`.
   delete-only-pre-release-versions:

+  # If true it will delete only the untagged versions in case of container package.
+  # Does not work for other package types and will be ignored.
+  # Defaults to false.
+  delete-only-untagged-versions:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if the repo running the workflow does not have access to delete the package.